antoniomsantos99/antoniomsantos99.github.io/_posts/2020-07-31-Coding-Quests1.md

 Now we just need to emulate our bot actions.
 Onto the next step!

 ### Step 2.3 Emulating the actions
-Since our bot is pretty basic this part is actually the easiest part!
+Since our bot is pretty basic this part is actually the easiest!
 We just need to make the bot press right-click when a fish bites to reel the line and press it again some time later to rethrow it!
 To make our bot press right-click we are going to use one last library called [PyAutoGui](https://pypi.org/project/PyAutoGUI/) which enables us to do all kind stuff involving virtual input!
 To make it right-click we just need to write the following line:
 ```Python
 pyautogui.rightClick()